 The first step to improving your average daily balance is to know where you currently stand.
 Start by comparing your last six months of average daily balances to see where your business is currently at.

 Once you know where you stand financially, it’s time to set a goal for yourself.
-If you don’t have a specific goal in mind, like qualifying for the Business-Building Card, aim to increase your average daily balance by a certain percentage each month.
+If you don’t have a specific goal in mind, aim to increase your average daily balance by a certain percentage each month.
 Having a concrete goal will help you stay on track and motivated as you work to improve your financial situation.

 After you’ve set a goal, it’s time to start making a plan to reach it.
 This may involve cutting back on unnecessary expenses, automating your savings, or looking for ways to boost your revenue.
 Whatever route you decide to take, be sure to make a budget and stick to it as closely as possible.